benedikturcan/Report-Installed-OS-Patches/README.md

 This tool retrieves and generates reports on installed OS patches for organizations.
 It offers the flexibility to choose the output format as either CSV or PDF and to define a date range.

-👉 ## Prerequisites:*
+**👉 Prerequisites:**
 Before using this code, ensure you have the following prerequisites installed:

+Node.js:
-Node.js: Ensure Node.js is installed on your system.
+Ensure Node.js is installed on your system.
 You can download and install Node.js from the official Node.js website.

-Usage:
+**🚀 Usage:**

+API Credentials:
-API Credentials: You need to provide your NinjaRMM API credentials, including the clientId and clientSecret.
+You need to provide your NinjaRMM API credentials, including the clientId and clientSecret.
 These credentials authenticate your access to the NinjaRMM API.

+Region:
-Region: Specify the region of your NinjaRMM account.
+Specify the region of your NinjaRMM account.
 This could be either "eu" for Europe or "app" for the US.

+Date Range:
-Date Range: Choose the desired date range for the report.
-Options include: today yesterday currentWeek lastWeek currentMonth lastMonth
+Choose the desired date range for the report.
+Options include:
+- today
+- yesterday
+- currentWeek
+- lastWeek
+- currentMonth
+- lastMonth
 Output Format: Decide whether you want the output in CSV or PDF format.
 Instructions:
 Install Dependencies: